franknmungai/react-hackathon/docs/01-getting-started.md

 }
 ```

+Notice how we imported the `App.css` file in `App.js` as though it were a JavaScript module.
+This works due to [Webpack](https://webpack.js.org/), a package React uses behind the scenes to bundle dependencies into a single module.

 Let's use this component to view some content on our browser.

 Create a new file `index.js` in the `src` folder and add the following code